Geography of Kosovo: Borders

 The landlocked country of Kosovo lies in the heart of the Balkan Peninsula in Southeastern Europe.
 It borders the countries of Montenegro to the west, Serbia to the north and east, North Macedonia to the southeast and Albania to the southwest.
-The land area of the country is 10,910 km2, being the 161st largest country in the world.
+The land area of the country is 10910 km2, being the 161st-largest country in the world.

 The border between Kosovo and Albania stretches for a total of 113.551 km and is situated along the southwestern edge of the country.
 This border is significantly marked by the Albanian Alps, the Koritnik and Gjallica Mountains, which occupy the vast expanse of land between the countries.
 The border between Kosovo and North Macedonia stretches for a total of 170.772 km.
 This border is situated along the southeastern edge of the country, whereby the majority of this border follows the Sharr Mountains.
 The border between Kosovo and Montenegro measures at only 79.165 km in length, making it the shortest border in the country.
 This border is rugged and mountainous associated with the Albanian Alps.
 The border between Kosovo and Serbia stretches for a total of 380.068 km and is situated along the northern and eastern edge of the country.

 Physical geography

 Topography

-The Plain of Kosovo stretches in east.
+The Plain of Kosovo stretches in the east.

 The Sharr Mountains stretches in the southeast.

 The country of Kosovo features notable diversity with the landscape and relief.
 Framed along its borders by mountain ranges, as for instance the Albanian Alps, and the Sharr Mountains, the country's topography is clearly defined by two main plains, the plains of Dukagjini and Kosovo.

 Most of the country is mountainous and hilly.
 The southern and southeastern edge is distinguished by the Sharr Mountains.
 The Albanian Alps dominate the western edge as they offer the highest mountain of Kosovo, Gjeravica.
 Often referred to as the Bjeshkët e Nemuna, the region is considered to be among the most inaccessible mountain range in Europe and the wildest range on the Balkan Peninsula, which is best described in their name.

 Bjeshkët e Nemuna National Park and Sharr Mountains National Park were established to protect the landscape, scenery and natural environment of the country.
 They represent the most important regions of vegetation and biodiversity in the country, because they provide excellent conditions for a great wild and plant life.

 The Kopaonik Mountains extend in the northern edge of the country and further run into central Serbia.
 They are characterized by its mineral wealth, especially abundant by lead and zinc, making it one of the richest regions in Europe.
 This is due to the diversity of its geological structure, particularly with the new vulcanization during the tertiary period.